ontolex/morph/index.md

 - `ontolex:Affix` is defined as a subclass of `morph:Morph`.
 - other types of morph (roots, stems, transfix, etc.) are not defined in the module, but should be defined in Lexinfo
 </div> -->

+The property **morph:consistsOf** relates a form with the morphs from which it is contructed.

 <div class="entity">